PARENT’S GUIDE: Everything You Need to Know

 Dungeons & Dragons is a tabletop roleplaying game that has been around in various editions since the 1970s.
 In this game players create a unique character with their own set of skills and attributes and role plays as that character through various scenarios and situations.
 The characters will fight monsters, use magic, have discussions with other characters at the table and out in the fantasy world.
 All decisions in the game are made using dice rolls, and the Dungeon Master (DM) is in charge of running the game and having the final say on those decisions based on the game’s ruleset.
 Ultimately the game serves as a large collaborative story told by the DM and built upon by the interactions with every player at the table.

-For all our programs we will be using 5th Edition Dungeons & Dragons rules including new updates brought in with the new 2024 rulebooks.
-We will also be using compatible Homebrew content such as Humblewood (https://humblewood.com/pages/the-humblewood-campaign-setting).
+For all our programs we will be using the Dungeons & Dragons 5.5e rules.
+We will also be using compatible Homebrew content.

 The When’s and Where’s